HomeMy WebLinkAboutcoa.lu.ca.Code Simplifications and Amendments.A076-99A076-99

 The code has also been formatted in-house which will make future amendments easier to

-put in place immediately, vs, waiting for it to be codified someplace out of state.
+put in place immediately, vs. waiting for it to be codified someplace out of state.

 The major changes the Commission will notice in this simplification is the format.
-It is
+It is IT

 been rewritten in laymen's terms wherever possible.
 We have included some drawings